m0nad/awesome-privilege-escalation/README.md

  - [RoguePotato](https://github.com/antonioCoco/RoguePotato): Another Windows Local Privilege Escalation from Service Account to System by splinter_code/antonioCoco
  - [RottenPotato](https://github.com/foxglovesec/RottenPotato): RottenPotato local privilege escalation from service account to SYSTEM.
 (No longer maintained)
  - [RottenPotatoNG](https://github.com/breenmachine/RottenPotatoNG): New version of RottenPotato as a C++ DLL and standalone C++ binary - no need for meterpreter or other tools.
+ - [Seatbelt](https://github.com/GhostPack/Seatbelt): Project that performs a number of security oriented host-survey "safety checks" relevant from both offensive and defensive security perspectives.
  - [SessionGopher](https://github.com/Arvanaghi/SessionGopher): SessionGopher is a PowerShell tool that finds and decrypts saved session information for remote access tools.
  - [Sherlock](https://github.com/rasta-mouse/Sherlock/): PowerShell script to quickly find missing software patches for local privilege escalation vulnerabilities.
 (Deprecated)
  - [SweetPotato](https://github.com/CCob/SweetPotato):  Local Service to SYSTEM privilege escalation from Windows 7 to Windows 10 / Server 2019 by CCob